tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 I’d like to reject the established wisdom and offer an alternative path.

 Yes, specializing is a viable path to generating clients.
 But only if you can stomach the tradeoffs and you can execute well.
-I’d argue that for most indie consultants, you’d be better off leaning into your uniqueness and point of view as a way to generate senior clients consistently.
+I’d argue that ***for most indie consultants***, you’d be better off leaning into your uniqueness and point of view as a way to generate senior clients consistently.

 I’m going to argue that taking a position - having a strong vibe and being opinionated - is equally effective at driving visibility and trust - and therefore clients.
 And unlike specializing it doesn’t require you to narrow your work but instead expands your possible futures.

-Why is Specializing Hard?
+## Why is Specializing Hard?
 The problem with the advice to specialize is that it’s not even wrong!
 The advice is correct - IF you can create a narrow positioning, if you can become a visible, trusted expert in a particular niche then you will attract clients.
 It will solve your problems.

 But it’s a big if…